 Also present at the LoI signing ceremony were representatives from MTUN.

 Comments: It’s not just Bachelor of Technology (Hons), TVET or SKM graduates can soon be able to further their qualifications & enable them to rise beyond just a technician, to be in the management level (manager, senior manager, director etc) with management related diploma & degree.
-You may explore your options here & express your interest by filling up the form if you’re interested to know further.
+You may explore your options here with Unirazak & express your interest by filling up the form if you’re interested to know further.

 ALOR GAJAH: Those who wish to teach in the Technical and Vocational Education and Training (TVET) sector may be required to obtain a licence first from the Malaysia Board of Technologies (MBOT).